All Episodes

 So it's just another lie.

-And you know, I'd like to one day maybe do a medical scientific analysis of what the aftermath or the after effects are in terms of blood in particular.
+And, you know, I'd like to one day maybe do a medical scientific analysis of what the aftermath or the after effects are in terms of blood in particular.

-And only saw it after, you know, the vaccinations and COVID and all this sort of thing, in terms of blood issues, you know, as they go forward with the embalming process, which I know way too much detail about, which I'm not gonna go into because it'll gross most of you out.
+And I've talked to a couple of funeral directors and they said they're seeing things they never saw before and only saw it after the vaccinations and COVID and all this sort of thing in terms of blood issues, you know, as they go forward with the embalming process, which I know way too much detail about, which I'm not going to go into because it'll gross most of you out.

 Here's the latest example.

-You know, here's uh CDC director, Rochelle Walinsky.
+You know, here's CDC director, Rochelle Walinski.

-Our vaccines are working exceptionally well, and they continue to work well for Delta with regard to severe illness and death, they prevent it.
+They continue to work well for Delta with regard to severe illness and death.

 But what they can't do anymore is prevent transmission.

-We always talk about Fauci, we always talk about Biden.
+We always talk about Biden.

-What about Rochelle Wolinsky?
+What about Rochelle Walinski?

-She was wrong the whole time too.
+She was wrong the whole time, too.

 And I will say this, and Linda can back me up on this.